rvirga/cryptica/README.md

 ## Context

 [Cryptica](https://play.google.com/store/apps/details?id=pixibots.games.cryptica.com) is a mobile game developed by Pixibots.
 I have no affiliation with the company other than being a satisfied customer.
 Solving a puzzle in Cryptica involves moving tiles on a 7x5 board to match a desired configuration.
-All tiles move symultaneously; their movements is, however, constrained by the board edges, and possibly also by some additional (unmovable) barriers.
+All tiles move symultaneously; their movements are, however, constrained by the board edges, and possibly also by some additional (unmovable) barriers.

 ## Description